Deep Healing That Lasts—Feel More Present, Capable, and Connected

 You start to build more flexibility, more choice, and more trust in your system to move through challenge without shutting down or bracing.

-Plus, online sessions make life easier—you don’t have to take time off work, deal with traffic, or worry about finding parking.
-It’s therapy that fits into your routine, with less stress and more convenience.
+Plus, virtual sessions are much more convenient.
+You don’t have to take time off work, battle traffic, or worry about parking.
+It’s therapy that fits into your life, with less hassle and more comfort, so you can focus on what truly matters—your healing.

 If you feel that somatic therapy could make a real difference but cost is a barrier, I offer a limited number of reduced-fee spots based on availability.
 Feel free to reach out and we can talk about what’s possible.